 - Inform a framework for corporate climate resilience leadership.

-By combining expertise and leveraging extensive global networks of businesses, RF and C2ES are convening leading companies to examine how climate change is a threat multiplier in a 2- and 3-degree world, and how businesses can strengthen their climate resilience across five organisational dimensions:
+By combining expertise and leveraging extensive global networks of businesses, RF and C2ES are convening leading companies to examine how climate change is a threat multiplier in a 2- and 3-degree world, and how businesses can strengthen their climate resilience across five organisational dimensions captured in RF’s Model for Organisational Resilience:

-- Infrastructure and Operations: essential functions and processes across its operations, assets and supply chain infrastructure.
+- Infrastructure and Operations: includes built environment and supply chain infrastructure

-- Workforce: climate impacts on a company’s workforce (e.g., productivity, well-being) in company-owned operations
+- Workforce: includes the workforce in company-owned operations

-- Social and External Ecosystems: engagement with communities, shareholders, and other key stakeholder audience in how companies’ build resilient to climate risks and impacts.
+- Social and External Ecosystems: includes impacts on and engagement with communities, shareholders, and other key stakeholder audiences

 Overarching insights from the series discussions will be collected and anonymised in a whitepaper to be shared publicly to advance private sector action more broadly.